tlswg/tls13-spec/draft-ietf-tls-tls13.md

 listed in the client's "supported_groups" extension.
 Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare.
+Implementations receiving any KeyShare containing any of these prohibited values MUST abort the connection with a fatal "illegal_parameter" alert.

 If no mutually supported group is available between the two endpoints' KeyShare offers, yet there is a mutually supported group that can be found via the